Lawmakers move closer to letting child sex abuse victims sue

 Under the legislation, they would have two years to sue over their alleged abuse, no matter how long ago it occurred.

-For years, Senate Republicans have blocked such legislation, arguing that it is unconstitutional.
-Rather, they have backed a move to change the constitution to restore the right to sue.
+The survivor community has spent years pushing lawmakers to act and, for years, Senate Republicans have blocked such legislation, arguing that it is unconstitutional.
+Roman Catholic bishops and insurers opposed it, too.

+In 2019, Senate Republicans shifted to backing a constitutional amendment to restore the right to sue as more states began changing their laws on it.

-On Wednesday, Senate President Pro Tempore Jake Corman, R-Centre, said that as long as lawmakers are unified around the idea of changing the constitution, he is willing to back legislation to change the law and see what happens in court if it is challenged.
+On Wednesday, Senate President Pro Tempore Jake Corman, R-Centre, said that, as long as lawmakers are unified around changing the constitution, he is willing to back legislation to change the law and see what happens in court if it is challenged.

+“If there’s enough vagueness at least to be argued, I’m prepared to let all the lawyers have their day, the judges to have their day, and most importantly victims of these terrible crimes to have their day,” Corman told the Judiciary Committee hearing.

 Under the bill, a legal challenge goes straight to the state Supreme Court.